pint-sized/taskbridge/index.markdown

 > **Remember**: TaskBridge cannot carry out your scheduled sync when it is not running!

+# CLI Usage

+A command-line interface is available for TaskBridge.
+This can be useful if you want to run the sync as a scheduled task via cron or launchd, or if you want to integrate functionality in your own, non-Python scripts or apps.

+To run the CLI, use

 # Looking Under the Hood

 If you're technical, you can take a peek under the hood to see what TaskBridge is currently doing.
 From the **Sync** tab,